Abasz/ESPRowingMonitor/docs/settings.md

 ### DEEP_SLEEP_TIMEOUT

-After how long of inactivity should the device go into deep sleep to conserve battery.
+After how long of inactivity the device should go into deep sleep to conserve battery power.

 ## Calibration

-### **Flywheel inertia**
+### Flywheel inertia

 In order for ESP Rowing Monitor to calculate accurate metrics it needs the moment of inertia of the flywheel.
 This can be measured based on the following [guide](https://pressbooks.online.ucf.edu/osuniversityphysics/chapter/10-5-calculating-moments-of-inertia/).
-This seems complicated but basically it is possible to account for each piece of element in the flywheel and add their contribution.
+This may seem complicated, but essentially it is possible to account for each piece of element in the flywheel and add their contribution.
 This has been done in the open [ergware project](https://dvernooy.github.io/projects/ergware/).
-Note this needs disassembly of the machine and the flywheel so the individual parts can be measured.
+Note this requires disassembly of the machine and the flywheel so that the individual parts can be measured.

-In [one of the discussion](https://github.com/laberning/openrowingmonitor/discussions/113) under ORM another method has been reported that can be used for calculating the inertia, but I have not tried it.
+In [one of the discussions](https://github.com/laberning/openrowingmonitor/discussions/113) under ORM another method has been reported that can be used for calculating the inertia of the flywheel, but I have not tried it myself.

-Please note that if the moment of inertia cannot be measured than I recommend a trial and error where setting it to some figure and see if it spits out sensible data.
-Actually if one does not compare the performance measured on different machines than the important part is consistency.
+Please note that if the moment of inertia cannot be measured, than I recommend a trial and error approach, where setting it to some figure and see if it spits out sensible data.
+Actually, if one does not compare the performance measured on different machines than the important part is consistency in the results.
 Alternative approach is to go and measure an interval session on a Concept 2 and than do the same on the machine that is being calibrated and tweak the inertia so they both show similar results.
 I recommend using heart rate to see if both machines show the same effort.

-### **Stroke detection**
+### Stroke detection

-In order to calibrate the settings, most important the once that necessary for the stroke detection I recommend the following steps:
+In order to calibrate the settings, the most important are those that necessary for the stroke detection I recommend the following steps:

 1. Set logging to verbose so both the calculated delta times and the raw unfiltered impulse data is logged
-2. As `IMPULSE_DATA_ARRAY_LENGTH` use the number of impulses produced for 2-3 rotations but not more than 12 (e.g. for Concept2 12 is proven to work quite well).
-If you have only one impulse per rotation start with 4 or 5.
+2. Use the `IMPULSE_DATA_ARRAY_LENGTH` parameter to set the number of impulses produced for 2-3 rotations but not more than 12 (e.g. for Concept2 12 is proven to work quite well).
+If you have only one impulse per rotation, start with 4 or 5.
-3. Set up Serial monitor and save the output to a file
+3. Set up the Serial monitor and save the output to a file
 4. Do 10-20 strokes with steady stroke rate
 5. See how many strokes ESP Rowing Monitor recognized